Robarts Library: Robarts Common

-The next phase of the renewal was the addition of a five-storey pavilion which would become a new face of Robarts, opening up the west side of the building to the street, bringing a flood of natural light to the lower floors and making the overall environment more inviting, accessible and productive for students.
-The new pavilion opened as Robarts Common in September 2022, adding 1,200 new work and study spaces to Robarts, and bringing the library's total number of study spaces to over 6,000.
-The renovations were designed by Diamond and Schmitt Architects Incorporated.
+The next phase of the renewal was the addition of a five-storey wing on the west side of Robarts Library.
+This addition features a glass facade and introduced more natural light to the lower floors of the library complex, creating a more inviting and accessible study space for students.
+This new wing, named Robarts Common, opened in September 2022, adding 1,200 new study spaces and increased the library's total number of study spaces to over 6,000.
+The renovations were designed by Canadian architectural firm Diamond Schmitt Architects.